 (E-Imports)

-The people of Finland are currently the lots of significant consumers of coffee, followed by the people of Sweden.
+The people of Finland are currently the many significant consumers of coffee, followed by the people of Sweden.
 Switzerland and Germany are likewise high enough on the list to get a mention.
 Americans are eighth on the list, not even reaching half the coffee intake per person as the people of Finland.

 4. Almost half of typical coffee drinkers purchase their coffee outside the home at a drive-through.